The Leading Provider of Online Consultation, Legal Services, Education and Training

 • A husband is ordered to transfer the ownership of the marital home to his wife, but he refuses to do so.

-• A husband is ordered to allow his wife to see their children on a regular basis, but he refuses to comply with the court order.
+• A husband is ordered to allow his wife to see their children regularly, but he refuses to comply with the court order.

 • A couple is unable to agree on a parenting plan for their children.